kennytilton/matrix/cljs/matrixrn/README.md

 # MatrixRN -- The Petri Dish
 Two scrolls down you will find [the read-me](https://github.com/kennytilton/matrix/blob/master/cljs/shadow/matrixrn/README.md#react-native-using-shadow-cljs-in-3-minutes) from the original [rn-rf-shadow](https://github.com/PEZ/rn-rf-shadow) project from which this effort was cloned.
 That will help you set up different IDE stacks.

 What follows are rough directions to help the early curious explore MatrixRN.
+But a first a caveat.

+### Caveat
+I am comfortable with Matrix reactive logic and UIs in general, having wrapped a dozen libraries like ReactNative, but I am no rock star when it comes to React Native or CLJS build tools such as Figwheel, shadow-cljs, and Krell.
+Advice on RN or builds will be welcome!

+## Did I say "Petri dish"?
 ![A Petri dish](assets/petri-dish-512.jpeg)

 "Petri Dish" by Pacific Northwest National Laboratory

-## Petri dish?
 I call this the Petri dish because it is where I am cultivating MatrixRN.
 It feels done, but it will grow as we implement new RN sample projects.
 That may seem obvious, but in the case of React Native I am finding that every widget brings surprises; it lacks the consistency of HTML's `<tag attributes*>children</tag>`.
 MatrixRN will paper these over where possible, and grow with each papering.

 The good news is that, so far, we have needed just 150LOC to wrap ReactNative with Matrix, a mature, truly reactive state manager that harkens back twenty-five years to its Common Lisp progenitor.
 We have done this by letting RN be RN, doing no more than using React state hooks to connect Matrix state change management with React rendering and events.